m0wmt/audio-guestbook/JOURNAL.md

 Need to work now on connecting the Teensy and ESP32 so that the Teensy can update the ESP32 (if it's connected/running) with it's status, disk space and number of recordings.
 Might add other information but that's the minimum I want for now.

+Had a thought about the venue not having mains power available where the phone will be, instead of wi-fi for the monitor program can I use BLE, the answer is yes.
+Will have to host the web page to view the status of everything on github pages - so I don't corrupt my current repository I will be making a new repository for the monitor web page, once I've done this I'll update this journal with the location.
+No idea if I'll use this or the wi-fi or if it'll work but worth a try and I'll learn something new!

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.
 * Identify handset and PRESS button connections on the phone and detect states on Teensy - Done.